bill2009/lcc1802/trunk/lcc42/src/xr18NW.md

  * 18-01-25 corrected how -volatile set the regs
  * 18-02-26 attempting some combinations
  * 18-03-04 another combination rule CVIU4(CVUI2(INDIRU1(addr)))
- *
+ * 18-04-13 xr18NW is the default, commented out display of register mask *
  * Portions copyright (C) 1999, 2000, Gray Research LLC.
 All rights reserved.
  * Portions of this file are subject to the XSOC License Agreement;